UPDATED JUNE 16, 2025

 We stand by our commitment of using commercial-grade, high temperature, outdoor rated LCD cells in our products and there are several important factors that allow us to achieve the industry’s only 10+ year lifetime performance.

-LED stadium/arena score boards, as well as building and roadside billboards using direct view RGB LED can somewhat mitigate the extremely high diffuse reflection problem by using physical micro louvers (like venetian blinds) between successive rows of LEDs or “sun block eyelashes” on individual LEDs.
-These displays are viewed from below at relatively far distances, with the observer looking up.
+LED stadium/arena score boards, as well as building and roadside billboards using direct view RGB LED can somewhat mitigate the extremely high diffuse reflection problem by using physical micro louvers (like venetian blinds) between successive rows of LEDs or “sun blocking eyelashes” (like the bill/visor of a ball cap) on individual LEDs.
+Viewers see these displays from below, at relatively long distances, while looking up.
 In these cases, LED pixel pitch is relatively large (often 6mm or greater).
-This allows the individual rows of LED to be “shaded” from the sun by the physical micro louvers or “visors”.
-None of this is possible with street level micro RGB LEDs.
-Hence the unacceptably poor image quality of street level micro RGB LEDs in direct sun.
+Micro louvers or “visors” shade individual LED rows from the sun.
+None of this is possible with street level mini/micro RGB LEDs.
+Hence the unacceptably poor image quality of street level mini/micro RGB LEDs in direct sun.

 No technology yet discovered outperforms properly implemented LCDs for direct solar exposure daylight image quality.